-It can be assessed whether artifacts are built the same across groups (MICOM) [Henseler et al. 2016].
+It can be assessed whether emergent variables are built the same way across groups (MICOM) [Henseler et al. 2016].

-It can be assessed whether the built artifact's behavior is the same across groups, i.e., comparing the model-implied indicator variance-covariance matrix across groups using a permutation test [Klesel et al., in press].
+It can be assessed whether the built emergent variable's behavior is the same across groups, i.e., comparing the model-implied indicator variance-covariance matrix across groups using a permutation test [Klesel et al., in press].